 In my mind, the only thing better than a pie is a pie with streusel or crumb topping.
 There is a recipe on this blog, and in The Mom 100 Cookbook, for The Best Streusel Apple Pie, and no joke I make about ten a year, three on Thanksgiving alone.

 You can also use streusel to make any muffin that much better.
 Berry Cinnamon Streusel Muffins are a case in point, but really any muffin can be streusel-fied with gratifying results.
-Just make sure you have not overfilled your muffin cups with batter, and when the batter rises the streusel could start to slide off the top.
+Just make sure you have not overfilled your muffin cups with batter, as when the batter rises the streusel could start to slide off the top.

 Quick breads and coffee cakes also benefit from streusel-ization.
 (I feel myself getting annoying).
 One of our favorites: Raspberry Streusel Coffee Cake with Sweet Vanilla Drizzle.
 If you have house guests and you want to make them feel very special, make one of those.